JCSDA/jedi-stack/README.md

 These `jedi-` modules are really meta-modules that will both load the compiler/mpi library and modify the `MODULEPATH` so the user has access to the software packages that will be built in Step 4.
 On HPC systems, these meta-modules will load the native modules provided by the system administrators.
 For example, `module load jedi-openmpi/3.2.1` will first load the native `openmpi/3.2.1` module and then modify the `MODULEPATH` accordingly to allow users to access the JEDI libraries.
 If this module is not available (e.g. in a container or in the cloud), then the `openmpi/3.2.1` module will be built from source and installed into `$JEDI_OPT`.

 So, in short, you should never load the compiler or MPI modules directly.
 Instead, you should always load the `jedi-` meta-modules as demonstrated above - they will provide everything you need to load and then use the JEDI software libraries.

-Another job of the `setup_modules.sh` script is to install the [SZip library](https://support.hdfgroup.org/doc_resource/SZIP/).
-This is done in Step 3 rather than Step 4 because some MPI implementations may make use of SZip compression to boost performance.
-If, in the future, the compiler or MPI libraries have any new dependencies, then they should likewise be incorporated into either `setup_modules.sh` or `setup_environment.sh`.

 ## Step 4: Build JEDI Stack